desmond-ong/stats-notes/docs/02-munging.md

 A more general definition of `long-form` is one where <b>each row contains a key-value pair</b>.
 The `value` is the actual value of the variable (e.g., the value of "Height" in centimeters), while the `key` gives you the variables that are associated with that value (e.g. the "School Level" that the height was measured at).

 This data representation makes it easier to do other kinds of modelling, for example to model how Height increases over time with School Level.
-It also allows easier plotting such as the one below, whereby each student's height trajectory is plotted against time on the horizontal axis.
+It also allows easier plotting such as the one below, whereby each student's height trajectory is plotted (as separate lines) against time on the horizontal axis.
 (Note that this is an example of <i>longitudinal</i> or <i>repeated measures</i> data, which requires advanced multilevel modelling to properly model.)

 <center>
 <img src="02-munging_files/figure-html/lineplot-long1-1.png" width="576" />